The Concept of the Sacrament of

 3) The highest degree of punishment for sinful sins (murder, adultery), combined with impenitence, was an exception among believers.
 Guilty bishop expelled from the meeting.
 And only if they expressed sincere repentance, the bishop, on the petition of the deacons, allowed them to attend meetings of believers with the catechumens, and then admitted to the number of penitents.

 By the end of the first half of the third century, public repentance is formalized in the form of a special, precisely defined by the rules of the Church, the acceptance of Christians into the Church, with their crimes that have broken with it.
 The reason for this was the persecution of Emperor Decius.
-During the thirty years of rest that preceded this persecution, it was noticeably weakening the original living faith and pure morality in both ordinary Christians and the church clergy.
+During the thirty years of rest that preceded this persecution, the initial living faith and pure morality in both ordinary Christians and the church clergy became noticeably weaker.
 Therefore it is not surprising that in the persecution of Decius there were many fallen (renounced Christ).
-This important phenomenon in itself was the beginning of the dispute about the fallen.
-Occasionally, the fallen ones themselves, who thought the lack of repentance, filled in with the testimonies of the confessors, partly the confessors, who gave evidence and, of course, even the presbyters themselves, who did not always cautiously accept the fellows into communion with the Church, gave cause for this dispute.
+This important phenomenon in itself was the beginning of a dispute about the fallen.
+Occasionally, the fallen ones themselves, who thought the lack of repentance, filled in with the testimonies of the confessors, partly the confessors, partially testified themselves and, finally, partly the presbyters themselves, who did not always cautiously accept the fallen in communion with the Church, gave cause for this dispute.
 In the Church of Carthage and Rome in the third century there was even a schism produced by Felicissim (in Carthage) and presbyter Novatian (in Rome).
-Felicissim formed a party of his supporters, who stood for accepting all the fallen without repentance.
+Felicissim formed a party of his supporters, who stood for the acceptance of all the fallen without repentance.
 Novatian also went into the other extreme, arguing that the fallen can not be taken into communion with the Church at all, for then it would no longer be holy.
-At the meetings convened under such circumstances, the Carthaginian and Roman Councils were determined to receive communion with the Church through the public repentance of those fallen from the faith of Christians who sacrificed idols or burned incense to them, or by means of bribery they received fake testimonies about their sacrifice to idols, This class was joined after the persecution of Diocletian by traitors who betrayed the persecutors of the books of the Holy Scripture, the church synodics (diptychs) and their Christian gatherings.
+At those meetings convened under such circumstances, the Carthaginian and Roman Councils were determined to receive communion with the Church through the public repentance of those Christians who had fallen away from the faith, who sacrificed idols or burned incense to them, or, through bribery, received false testimonies about their sacrifice to idols, This class was joined after the persecution of Diocletian by traitors who betrayed the persecutors of books of Holy Scripture, church synodics (diptychs) and their Christian congregations.

 All these persons, who have terminated communion with the Church, if they sincerely wished to return to the Church, came to the presbyter-confessor with an expression of his desire.
-The confessor, convinced of the sincerity of the desires of the comers, entered their names on the church list for general information and commemoration during worship, placed their hands on them to testify to them from being excommunicated and accepted as a penitent, and released them.
+The confessor, convinced of the sincerity of the desires of the coming, entered their names on the church list for general information and commemoration during the divine service, laid their hands on them to testify to them from being excommunicated and accepted into the penitentiary, and released them.
 Accepted thus in the number of penitents, they then stayed outside the church in the labors of fasting, prayer and mercy.
 Being in the church, they had to pass four degrees of public repentance (penance): crying, listening, falling and buying.